maxtaco/maxtaco.github.com/_posts/2014-09-17-reflections-on-iced-coffee-script.md

 IcedCoffeeScript is a fork of [CoffeeScript](https://github.com/jashkenas/coffee-script) that introduced two new keywords
 ---- `await` and `defer`.
-Internally, it augments the CoffeeScript compiler with a full continutation-passing style code rewriter.
+Internally, it augments the CoffeeScript compiler with a [Continutation-Passing Style (CPS)](http://en.wikipedia.org/wiki/Continuation-passing_style) code rewriter.
 So the compiler outputs "pyramid-of-death" style spaghetti JavaScript code, while the programmer sees clean straightline CoffeeScript-like code.

 For instance, consider this common pattern in Node.JS.
 I want to make two serial